jakobnissen/ScanByte.jl/README.md

 ScanByte is micro-optimized for speed.
 On my laptop it can hit the RAM bandwidth limit of around 20 GB/s.
 This speed makes it a suitable building block for string search engines, Regex implementations, parsers and similar use cases.

 ### Usage
 The memory you are scanning should be represented by a `SizedMemory` object.
 That's just a struct containing a pointer to where scan should start, and a length of the memory.
-You can construct a `SizedMemory`from `String`s, `SubString{String}`s, and anything that implements the functions `pointer` and `length`:
+You can construct a `SizedMemory`from `String`s, `SubString{String}`s, and anything that implements the functions `pointer` and `sizeof`:
 ```julia
 julia> v = [0x01, 0x02, 0x03];